 TechSpark Academy Courses 2018

 Allow your kids to make the most of their school breaks and sign them up for a coding camp!
-All courses are taught by EPFL or ETH student instructors at camps in various locations throughout Switzerland.
+All courses are taught by EPFL or ETH student instructors at camps throughout Switzerland, including Geneva, Lausanne, Zürich and Zug.
 And finally, thanks to a partnership with the international schools of Zug and Luzern, there will be extra holiday camps during Easter break and during summer.

 Choose from the following courses.
 A minimum of four participants are required, so recruit your friends and take advantage of the “bring your friend or sibling” discount: